astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 - ``SpeXtra``: provides easy access to many well-known spectral libraries
 - ``Pyckles``: a light-weight wrapper for the Pickles (1998) and Brown (2010) catalogues.

-Each of these packages will be discussed in detail in the remainder of this document.
+Each of these packages will be discussed in detail in the following sections.

 Document Scope